FREE Trauma-Informed Curriculum

 FREE Full-Day Trainings

-The Core Curriculum for agencies and organizations working with children and families will be presented as a full-day training in each of the five regions of Wisconsin.
+The Core Curriculum for agencies and organizations working with children and families were initially presented as a full-day training in each of the five regions of Wisconsin.

 The primary round of trainings occurred October 29, 2018 - December 5, 2018.